woodleighjATWIT/individualdatasciproject/README.md

 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_Top20CrimesOverTime.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_CrimesOverTime.png)

-The answer to the first question, 'what kind of crimes are being committed in boston?', is that there are many crimes being committed but there are a few that really stand out.
-Firstly, motor vehicle accidents are the number one most reported crime.
-This makes sense in Boston with its notoriously difficult and confusing roads.
-Its also of note that larceny is the most popular UCR Part 1 crime, even coming in third overall, while homicide is distinctly not present.
-There was only a total of 161 homicides reported, making up 0.05 percent of crime reports.
-So, although theres a larceny is popular, the odds of getting killed in boston are extremely low.

 ### [When](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/when.py) are crimes committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByMonth.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofCrimeByDayofTheWeek.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByHour.png)

-The results for the second question, 'when are crimes being committed in boston?', were largely conclusive.
-Crime is relatively stagnent throughout the year expect for a small decline around the new year and a sharp all around the board increase in August.
-The sharp spike could potietnally be related to an increase in new people from all the new college freshman moving onto campus.
-Crime also experienced an uptick on Fridays and fell below normal levels for the rest of the weekend.
-Finally, we saw crime peak around 6pm during rush hour and slowly start to decrease as night falls and morning comes around.

-To truly explore if the widely accepted belief that nightime is the most dangerous time of day, future research could be done exploring the relation between amount of crimes committed and number of people out and about.

 ### [Where](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/where.py) are most crimes committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_AllCrimesbyDistrict.png)